harrywang/finetune-sd/outputs/README.md

-the fine-tuned models are saved here.
+test generated images are here